zeebe-io/zeebe-chaos/chaos-days/blog/2022-08-31-Message-Correlation-after-Network-Partition/index.md

 ##### Rerun

-I will disconnect again partition one and three and publish message to partition three.
-Afterwards I will connect them again and see whether the message are correlated.
+I will disconnect again partitions one and three and publish a message to partition three.
+Afterward I will connect them again and see whether the message is correlated.

 ```shell
 ./zbchaos disconnect brokers --broker1PartitionId 3 --broker1Role LEADER --broker2PartitionId 1 --broker2Role LEADER -v